Y-Shcheholskyy/graalpy.github.io/docs/examples/Styled_Text.md

 layout: page
 title: Styled Text
 permalink: /examples/styled_text/
+description: This example provides a demonstration of the [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) ASCII art package.
 ---

-This example provides a demonstration of the [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) ASCII art package.
+{{ page.description }}

 1. Install `graalpy` and [create a Virtual Environment](/guides/creating_a_virtual_environment/), then activate it.
 (For more information, see [Getting Started](/getting_started/).)